jnamora/Deep-CNN-Image-Classifier/README.md

 # Image Classification Project - Competition Winner
-This project was developed as part of a competition on Kaggle's AML 2024 Project 1, where it secured the top position. https://www.kaggle.com/competitions/aml-2024-project1/leaderboard
+This project was developed as part of a competition on Kaggle's Advanced Machine learning course, where it secured the top position. https://www.kaggle.com/competitions/aml-2024-project1/leaderboard

 # Project Overview